 5 pantry storage tips for your kitchen

 1. Store on the door.
-Put snacks and sauce packets front and center with hooks and clips so they don’t get lost.
+Put snacks and sauce packets front and center with hooks and clips from the IKEA pantry storage range so they don’t get lost.
 Hang your grocery list on the door to stick to your weekly meal plan.
 You can even write names (and reminders) on the hook plaques so everyone has their own snack space.

-2. Group and go.
+3. Group and go.
 Use baskets to keep tall bottles like oils and sauces together — and to protect the pantry from spills.
-Organise baskets by mealtime so you don’t have to hunt for ingredients, or gather “friendly foods” together for anyone with allergies.
+Organize baskets by mealtime so you don’t have to hunt for ingredients, or gather ‘friendly foods’ together for anyone with allergies.

-3. Pull and pick.
-See all your cans, spreads, and spices with one glance by installing a pantry drawer.
+4. Pull and pick.
+See all your cans, spreads, and spices with one glance by installing a pantry drawer from the IKEA pantry storage selection.
 You’ll be able to reach the very back with ease — and avoid silly stacking games.
 Use drawer inserts or dividers to keep the cans in place.

-4. Put a shelf on it.
+5. Put a shelf on it.
 Use shelf inserts to create extra levels for jars and other items with varying heights.
-A clip-on basket also maximises pantry space, and you can place flatter foods like tortillas and noodle packs underneath it.
+A clip-on basket also maximizes pantry space, and you can place flatter foods like tortillas and noodle packs underneath it.

 We love to see our customers get creative with our products.
 Go for it!
 But please note that altering or modifying IKEA products so they can no longer be re-sold or used for their original purpose, means the IKEA commercial guarantees and your right to return the products will be lost.